AI-Native Companies: How Developers Orchestrate AI Agents Instead of Writing Code

 The Dual Revolution

-In daily work: Less typing, more orchestrating
+In day-to-day work: less typing, more orchestrating

-Among the tech giants: Billion-dollar investments
+Among the tech giants: billion-dollar investment

 What makes a company "AI-native"?